omkarcloud/google-maps-scraper/README.md

 If you're new to sales, start with cold calling—it's simpler, faster, and converts better than email.
 As a great bonus, you will learn faster.

-I know you're an introvert, and calling feels super scary.
-But you've surely done harder things before.
+You're an introvert, and calling feels super scary.
+It is scary—people will hang up on you and rudely reject you.

+But think about it: you've done harder things before.
 Haven't you?

-You'll crush it.
+Compared to those, calling is a piece of cake.
+People way less smart than you have closed deals.
+You'll totally crush it.

 Try it for 2-3 days—if it doesn't work, you can always switch to email.

 #### 4. Grind